evakathie/ux-portfolio/projects/spotify-audiobooks.md

 <p>The interviews and the number of already existing audiobooks on Spotify show that there is a demand to listen to audiobooks on Spotify and therefore an opportunity for Spotify.
 The problem seems to be the usability and missing concept for audiobooks as a part of the Spotify app.
 I formulated the following User Story to go along with:</p>

-<p><i>As an audiobook lover, I want to comfortably listen to audiobooks inside Spotify, so that I don’t have to handle (and pay for) so many different apps with similar functionality.</i></p>
+<p><em>As an audiobook lover, I want to comfortably listen to audiobooks inside Spotify, so that I don’t have to handle (and pay for) so many different apps with similar functionality.</em></p>

 <h4>Status quo: Audiobooks on Spotify</h4>